Shooting the Messenger

 I gave no indication of how disappointed I was that Foreign Affairs would again, when it thought no one was looking, pick the taxpayer’s pocket to reward one of its own for, according to former Ambassador Raymond Chrétien, “taking a bullet for the Department.”

-The events described in my book were milestone events for me, not so obviously for the Ambassador.
-He had no recollection of what I was writing about until I mentioned that the story was about me.
-Remember, in the first edition, the story of the messenger is told in the third person leaving the reader to guess who he is.
+The events described in my book were milestone events for me, not so obviously for the former Ambassador.
+He had no recollection of what I had written about until I mentioned that the story was about me.
+In the first edition, the story of the whistleblower is told in the third person, leaving the reader to guess who he is.

 The conversation was almost entirely in French, except when I asked him about what he thought of Gordon getting a bonus on retirement.